AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextContentModel.md

 • `get` **text**(): `string`

-The complete text string, which may span multiple [TextNode](TextNode.md) frames in the scenegraph.
+The complete text string, which may span multiple [TextNode](TextNode.md) "frames" in the scenegraph.

 • `set` **text**(`textContent`): `void`